DEAP/deap/doc/overview.rst

 The registered functions are renamed by the toolbox to allows genericity so that the algorithm does not depend on operators name.
 Note also that fitness values must be iterable, that is why we return tuple in the evaluate function.
-More on this in the :doc:`tutorials/basic/part2` tutorial and :ref:`examples`.
+More on this in the :doc:`tutorials/basic/part2` tutorial and :doc:`examples/index`.

 Algorithms
 ----------